Holic75/Baldurs-gate-dnd-3.5/README.md

 - Cause Critical Wounds is now a close range spell dealing 36 points of damage  (with savingthrow vs. Spell for half)
 - Cure Critical wounds now heals 36 HP
 - Heal now heals up to 150 HP
-- Divine favor now lasts 10 rounds (it is now a 5th level War Domain Spell)
+- Divine favor now lasts 10 rounds and its bonus capped at +3 (it is now a 1st level cleric spell)
 - Sol's Searing Orb is now a ranged spell in Bg1 and Bg2 (instead creating item)  and deals 6d12 damage (double to undead) with savingthrow vs Breath Weapon for half
 - Damage of Bolt of Glory against primes/elementals/undead/demons was increased to 4d12/3d8/8d12/10d12 respectively
 - Harm is now a close range spell instead of a weapon, dealing 150 damage (75 if Save vs. Spell), but always leaves target with at least 1 HP